 This flavorful rice noodle recipe with shrimp and cabbage is a very easy, healthy dinner.
 We loved it!

-After all that cooking and delivering, I decided I wanted a big bowl of noodles.
-Now, I love spaghetti with meat sauce as much as the next guy, but sometimes I want my noodles to be Asian inspired.
-That’s where these spicy rice noodles come in.
+After all that cooking and delivering, I decided I wanted a big bowl of rice noodles.
+Now, I love spaghetti with meat sauce as much as the next guy, but sometimes I want my noodles to be Asian-inspired.
+That’s where these spicy rice noodles with shrimps come in.
 The sweet, spicy sauce in this simple stir fry is so satisfying that you won’t even believe you’re eating healthy.
 We love this dish, and it’s a really quick and easy dinner.

-Spicy Rice Noodle Recipe with Shrimp and Cabbage
+How to Make Spicy Rice Noodle with Shrimp and CabagePrint

 - 8 ounces rice noodles also called pad thai noodles